JeffLabonte/garden-gateway/README.md

 [![CI](https://github.com/JeffLabonte/garden-gateway/actions/workflows/ci.yml/badge.svg)](https://github.com/JeffLabonte/garden-gateway/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/JeffLabonte/garden-gateway/branch/main/graph/badge.svg?token=4SXT504A3H)](https://codecov.io/gh/JeffLabonte/garden-gateway)

-Note that this is still a WORK IN PROGRESS project.
-I am learning Rust while doing this project.
+**Note that this is still a WORK IN PROGRESS project.
+It is under heavy development, so a lot will change.
+You might have to reset your configurations once in a while until I have a 100% working prototype at home and documented my setup.**

 ## Getting Started